Tell me about… the Monarch’s role in a General Election

 A proclamation takes place in the form of a ceremony in the House of Commons chamber.
 Similar to the State Opening of Parliament, Black Rod summons MPs to the chamber to hear a speech that has been written by the Government.

-Unlike the State Opening, the ceremony is presided over by a group of members of the Lords, instead of the Monarch.
-For the occasion, members of the upper chamber wear the traditional scarlet robes and their tricorne hats.
+Unlike the State Opening, the ceremony is presided over by a group of Lords, instead of the Monarch.
+For the occasion, members of the upper chamber wear the traditional scarlet robes and tricorne hats.

 During the ceremony, the final Acts to receive royal assent and become law are also announced.
-Any draft laws that has not become law will fail and need to go through the full legislative process once more.
+Any draft legislation that has not become law will fail and need to go through the full process once more.

 Queen Elizabeth II welcomes Liz Truss, the new British Prime Minister, during an audience at Balmoral, where she invited the newly elected leader of the Conservative party to form a government in September 2022.